Why Do Colleges Send Me Mail?

 Just a tiny bit?

 Other, seemingly innocuous demographic information that your students fill out prior to taking a standardized test can also trigger a flood of mailings.
-For example, those who list their religion as Christian can expect an armful of marketing material from the likes of Liberty University.
+For example, those identifying as Christian can expect an armful of marketing material from the likes of Liberty University.

-It is also important to note that your SAT/ACT scores and stated academic performance can influence the mail that you receive.
-An elite liberal arts college may only purchase student names who score a 1250 or above on the SAT but their average SAT for accepted students might be 1450, rendering your being selected to receive a brochure ultimately worthless.
+It is important to note that your SAT/ACT scores and stated academic performance can influence the mail that you receive.
+An elite liberal arts college may only purchase student names who score a 1250 or above on the SAT.
+However, their average SAT for accepted students might be 1450.
+This makes your “selection” misleading from an admissions standpoint.

 Beware of aggressive techniques